Yves Demaria

 Yves Demaria (born 22 January 1972) is a French former professional motocross racer.
+He competed in the Motocross World Championships from 1988 to 2007.
 He is a three-time FIM Motocross World Champion in the MX3-GP class for motorcycles displacing 650cc.

 Biography

 Born in Marseille, France, Demaria won his first MX3 world championship in 2004, following with two more crowns in 2006 and 2007.
-He has also won Grands Prix races in the MX1-GP and MX2-GP classes.
-Demaria was a member of the victorious French 2001 Motocross des Nations team that included David Vuillemin and Luigi Séguy.
+He has also won Grand Prix races in the MX1-GP and MX2-GP classes.

+Demaria won 69 individual heat races and 37 Grand Prix victories during his world championship racing career.
+Along with his three World Championships, he was a seventeen-time French motocross national champion.
+He was a member of seven French Motocross des Nations teams, including the victorious French team at the 2001 Motocross des Nations that included David Vuillemin and Luigi Séguy.